AnthonyMidkiff/git-lab/answers.md

 Answer 7: nothing to commit, working tree clean.
 Answer 8: commit 655d67...
 (HEAD -> master) Author: Anthony Midkiff <am681823@ohio.edu> Date: Fri Sep 5...
-Initial commit Answer 9: Your branch is up to date with 'origin/main'. nothing to commit, working tree clean
+Initial commit Answer 9: Your branch is up to date with 'origin/main'. nothing to commit, working tree clean Answer 10: The changes I made were not reflected in the local copy.
+Answer 11: An error occurs because the update I made directly on Github was not reflected in the local copy and it does not want to override that work.
+Answer 12: Yes, the changes I made are now reflected in the local copy.
+Answer 13: . .. .git .gitignore README.md